RikuRuokonen/algolabra/README.md

 Tests are run with ```cargo test```.

+Current tests include:

+- Unit testing prime generation
+- Unit testing Miller-Rabin with large, representative numbers that all come outside of the application -> verified from two source.
+- Integration tests for encryption and decryption, covers the whole flow.
+- Integration test for encryption size-limit checking.

+All tests reside in main.rs file.

 #### Example
 You have file called test.txt in application root folder, that contains plaintext.